clovenbradshaw-ctrl/hyphae/manual.md

 1. You complete Activity A
 2. Activity B's "Waiting on" list shows A as crossed out
 3. If A was the last blocker, Activity B turns green (ready)

 ---

+## Claiming Work & Priorities

+### Claiming an Activity

+When an activity is ready and you're on the assigned role, click **Claim** on the card.
+You'll choose a priority before confirming:

+- **High – Focus** for urgent, time-sensitive work
+- **Medium – Normal** for standard throughput (default)
+- **Low – When available** for stretch items

+The activity switches to **In Progress** with your name on it, so everyone knows who's driving.

+### Changing Your Mind

+Need to hand it back?
+Click **Unclaim** while it's still in progress.
+The activity returns to the ready pool and teammates can claim it again (they'll pick a fresh priority).

+### Why Priorities Help

+- They make expectations explicit when multiple ready items exist.
+- The selection sticks with the activity while you're working, giving everyone shared context about the urgency you intended.
+- You can always re-evaluate by unclaiming and reclaiming with a different priority if circumstances change.

+---